SFDO-Community/OmbudsmanCloudCare/README.md

 OCC app users are Command Ombudsman appointed by the Commanding Officer.

-The OCC app is built on Salesforce (Sales Cloud) and the Nonprofit Success Pack (NPSP).
+The OCC app is built on Salesforce (Sales Cloud and Service Cloud, Enterprise Edition) and the Nonprofit Success Pack (NPSP).
 It is a case management solution, empowering Command Ombudsman to work securely across digital devices (smart phone, tablet, computer).

 ## Development